-Fourthly, that one may perceive impressions, clairvoyantly received, through the action of the perception on finer ethers in concentration on spirit and spiritual things, and that which is the actual impression of an operating spirit intelligence.
+Fourthly, that one may perceive impressions, clairvoyantly received, through spirit in concentration on spirits and spiritual things, and that which is the actual impresson of an operating spirit intelligence.

-Thus, by such analysis, one will have acquired a facility for scientific methods and spiritual penetration far beyond the most ardent dreams, and besides, one will have attained the rapport of seers, seeing and perceiving in the sphere of clairvoyance and consciousness whether in the body or out of it.
+Thus, by such critical observation, one will acquire a facility for scientific methods and spiritual penetration which will qualify one to be a seer, seeing and perceiving in the sphere of consciousness, having found the hidden way across the threshold of the objective and subjective mind.